smm-h/jile/src/jile/nilex/codes.md

 [:scroll:](../lang/Code.java)

-A code is essentially a file written in a certain [language](#language).
-A code object internally uses the [resource](#resource) class instead of directly working with files.
+A code is essentially any plan text file written in a certain [language](languages.md).

+Instead of directly working with files, a code object internally uses the [resource](#resource) class

 ## `Encodeable`